PLaSSticity/Vindicator/README.txt

 Our tool, Vindicator, and related configurations are located under the '~/raptor/src/tools/wdc' directory.
 Important files are:

-1. WDCTool.java file contains the source code implementing the central vector clock analysis (Algorithm 2 in the supplementary material).
+1. WDCTool.java file contains the source code implementing the central vector clock analysis (Algorithm 2 in the paper).
   - The boolean flag HB_WCP_ONLY (WDCTool.java, line 110) enables the HB + WCP configuration.
     The presence of the flag disables pieces of the Vindicator analysis related to tracking the DC relation to obtain a pure WCP analysis.
   - The boolean flag BUILD_EVENT_GRAPH (WDCTool.java, line 107) enables the DC w/o G configuration.